This not-too-salty ajitama (ramen egg) is a perfectly jammy egg marinated in a soy sauce-based mixture, balanced with umami and sweetness!

 Instructions

-- Start boiling water: Begin boiling enough water to cover all eggs in a pot.
+- Start boiling water: Fill a medium pot with enough water to cover all the eggs and bring it to a boil.

-- Make the marinade: Mix 2 tablespoons soy sauce, 2 tablespoons mirin, 1 tablespoon sake, 2 teaspoons granulated sugar, 1 teaspoon dashi powder, and ½ cup water in a pot and turn the heat to medium-high.
-Once it boils, turn off the heat and let it cool.
+- Make the marinade (see Note 2): In a separate pot, mix 2 tablespoons soy sauce, 2 tablespoons mirin, 1 tablespoon sake, 2 teaspoons granulated sugar, 1 teaspoon dashi powder, and ½ cup water.
+Heat it over medium-high until it boils, then turn off the heat and let it cool.

-- Peel the eggs (note 3): Gently tap the eggs against the counter to create small cracks, then return them to the ice water.
-Peel the shells slowly in the water or under running tap water, using the pad of your thumb to remove the shell bit by bit.
-Pat the peeled eggs dry.
+- Peel the eggs (see Note 3): Gently tap the eggs on the counter to create small cracks, then peel them in the water or under running tap water, using your thumb to lift off the shell bit by bit.
+Pat them dry.

-- Marinade the eggs: Place the peeled eggs and marinade in a plastic bag and refrigerate them for at least 7 hours, up to 3 days.
-I personally prefer them on the second day!
+- Marinade the eggs: Place the peeled eggs in a plastic bag with the marinade and refrigerate for at least 7 hours (or up to 3 days).
+I think they taste best on the second day!

 Notes